piotrkornet/Obsidian_Just_For_Me/README.md

-# Obsidian_Just_For_Me
+# Obsidian _JUST_FOR_ME_ Theme
+Hi!

-My first theme for Obsidian called JUST FOR ME
+My first theme for Obsidian called **JUST FOR ME**

+There are some options in Style Settings, but they are in Polish.

 Dark:
 ![Dark Theme](screenshots/dark2.png)